Jwesley11/100-days-of-code/log.md

 **Thoughts:** Take away here is that with lexical scope, we shouldn't be doing anything to inhibit and counteract the performance optimizations provided when lexing.
 Basically, don't be using `eval()` or `with` within my programs.
 They impact the lexical scope (modify it on the fly) and should not be utilized for performance efficient code.

 **Link to work:** I'm going to work on creating a repository that has a markdown file of the notes that I'm taking as I'm reading.
 For now, the notes are simply living in Sublime.

+### Day 15: October 25, 2018

+**Today's Progress**: Making my way through Chpater 3.
+About halfway through.

+**Thoughts:** Very excited to start making some stuff after reading these chapters.
+Reading is great, but I need some hands on action.

+**Link to work:** I'm going to work on creating a repository that has a markdown file of the notes that I'm taking as I'm reading.
+For now, the notes are simply living in Sublime.